Republicans Tear into Gen. Milley for Interviews with Political Book Authors

 Scott responded, “You have a full-time job and then you go and talk about the prior administration.
 I just don’t get it.
 It doesn’t make any sense to me.
 If the media wants to ask you about what we’re doing right now, something like that, I get it.
 But the prior administration, why would you do that?”

 Sen. Josh Hawley (R-MO) accused Milley of wasting time on books instead of paying attention to Afghanistan.
-He pointed out that former U.S. commander in Afghanistan Gen. Austin Miller testified that he warned Milley in March of a rapid erosion of the military situation in Afghanistan.
-He continued:
+He pointed out that former U.S. commander in Afghanistan Gen. Austin Miller testified that he warned Milley as early as March of a rapid erosion of the military situation in Afghanistan.
+Hawley continued:

-Now, at the same time, however, in June, you were saying, and I quote you now, “An outright takeover by the Taliban is unlikely.”
+Now, at the same time, however, in June, you were saying, and I quote you now, ‘An outright takeover by the Taliban is unlikely.’
 That’s at a Armed Services Committee meeting in the House, June 23rd.
 In July, you said the Afghan security forces have the capacity to sufficiently fight and defend their country.

 You also said that they were well-equipped.
 On June 17th, you told the Senate Appropriations Committee, the Afghan government had a 325,000 to 350,000-person security force, which we now know is a drastic overestimate.
 A few days later, you lowered that to 300,000, which we still know is a drastic overestimate.